aaronhsueh0506/Leetcode/18. 4Sum/readme.md

 - `-10^9 <= target <= 10^9`

 ## Concept
-1. 2 for-loop and 2 pointer
+1. 2 for-loop and binary search
 2. skip if val same as previois one